 This means that you will need to have to match:

-Having these similarities between your job search documents will make sure they look consistent, cohesive, and professional.
-It will also ensure that if your documents get separated, there will be no doubt as to which resume your letter belongs to.
+These similarities between your job search documents will ensure they look consistent, cohesive, and professional.
+It will also ensure that if your documents get separated, there will be no doubt about which resume your letter belongs to.

-Don’t let an absent or poorly written cover letter hold you back from landing your dream job!
+Don’t let an absent or poorly written cover letter prevent you from landing your dream job!

-Ask yourself this question: is your cover letter grabbing attention for the right reasons?
+Ask yourself: is your cover letter grabbing attention for the right reasons?
 If the answer is no, it’s time to take a different approach to cover letter writing to ensure you land job interviews.

 If you found these cover letter writing tips valuable, I would appreciate you commenting and sharing this post with others!